natefinch/sh/README.md

 ``` go
 func (c Executable) String() string
 ```
-String runs the Executable and returns the standard output as a string, ignoring any error.
+String runs the Executable and returns the standard output if the command succeeds, or stderr if the command fails.
+If stderr is empty on failure, the Error() value of the error is returned.
 This is most useful for passing an executable into a fmt.Print style function.